nuttann/nuttann.github.io/achievements.md

       - Grinder (The Head of the Snake) (Nuttann, Gallin, Nanbus)
   - Collections
     - Ruins of Decay (Plane of Health) (Nuttann, Gallin, Nanbus)
-      - Rusted Claymore of Decay (Nuttann, Gallin, Nanbus)
+      - Rusted Claymore of Decay (Gallin, Nanbus)
       - Dull Broadsword of Decay (Nanbus)
       - Oxidized Kris of Decay (Nanbus)
     - Bright Baubles (Plane of Health) (Nanbus)